Head Football Coach

 Coach Jackson is very thankful to be a part of the Duncanville High School family and wants to do his best to continue the successful tennis program, but more importantly to try and impact young boys and girls to be their very best in the classroom, court, and in their life pursuits.

 Head Boys Soccer Coach

-Coach Passos is a four-time District Coach of the Year and a Dallas Morning News and Star Telegram Coach of the Year.
+Coach Passos is a six-time District Coach of the Year and a Dallas Morning News and Star Telegram Coach of the Year.
 He was also selected as the Texas High School Soccer Coaches Regional Coach of the Year in 2014 and also the North Texas Competitive Coach of the Year.